-The undersigned hereby appoints John C. Koss and Theodore H. Nixon, or either of them, as proxies, each with full power of substitution for himself and hereby authorizes them to represent and to vote, as designated on the reverse side, all the shares of common stock of Koss Corporation held as of the record date and which the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held on October 23, 2013 and any or all adjournments thereof, with like effect as if the undersigned were personally present and voting.
+The undersigned hereby appoints John C. Koss and Theodore H. Nixon, or either of them, as proxies, each with full power of substitution for himself and hereby authorizes them to represent and to vote, as designated on the reverse side, all the shares of common stock of Koss Corporation held as of the record date and which the undersigned is entitled to vote at the Annual Meeting of Stockholders to be held on October 15, 2014 and any or all adjournments thereof, with like effect as if the undersigned were personally present and voting.

 Properly executed proxies received by the Company will be voted in the manner directed herein by the undersigned stockholder.
-If no direction is made, this proxy will be voted FOR the election of all nominees listed for director, FOR approval of the advisory resolution on executive compensation, to conduct future advisory votes on executive compensation EVERY YEAR, and FOR Proposal 4 to ratify the appointment of Baker Tilly Virchow Krause, LLP as the independent registered public accounting firm of the Company for the fiscal year ending June 30, 2014.
-If any other matters properly come before the meeting, this proxy will be voted in accordance with the best judgment of the Proxies appointed.
+If no direction is made, this proxy will be voted FOR the election of all nominees listed for director, FOR approval of the advisory resolution on executive compensation, and FOR Proposal 3 to ratify the appointment of Baker Tilly Virchow Krause, LLP as the independent registered public accounting firm of the Company for the fiscal year ending June 30, 2015.
+If any other matters properly come before the meeting, this proxy will be voted in the discretion of the Proxies appointed.
 The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and the Proxy Statement furnished therewith.